 - One Leg Stand

-However, be careful that you do not become confrontational with police and remember to be respectful when you say that you do not want to perform the tests.
-Also, keep in mind that you do not have the same right to refuse a breathalyzer or blood test.
+Keep in mind, though, that your refusal could be used against you in court to prove ‘consciousness of guilt.’
+In addition, be careful that you do not become confrontational with police and remember to be respectful when you say that you do not want to perform the tests.

 Who Should You Contact?

-If you were charged with drunk driving (DWI/DUI), contact the Rosenblum Law.
+If you were charged with drunk driving (DWI/DUI) in New York, contact Rosenblum Law.
 Our attorneys have years of experience fighting DWI cases and obtaining excellent results for our clients.
 E-mail or call us today at 888-815-3649.